Skip to Content

 Complications of vascular malformations

-Vascular malformations can be minor and only cause back issues and leg pain, or more severe and lead to acute hemorrhaging.
+Vascular malformations can be minor or severe.
+Minor vascular malformations may only cause back issues and leg pain.
+More severe malformations can lead to acute hemorrhaging.

 AVMs in the brain carry a risk of epilepsy.
 They can also rupture and cause internal bleeding.